pf » ScriptProtect in ColdFusion MX 7 not a catch all

 The scriptprotect attribute is meant to supplement to best-coding practices; it provides an easy way to filter out certain tag names, but is not meant to be a comprehensive solution against XSS attempts.

-You can pretty easily add iframe to the XSS regular expression, but you probably still won't be safe from all possible attacks.
-Your best bet is to wrap output untrusted variables with the HTMLEditFormat function.
+You can pretty easily add iframe to the XSS regular expression, but you still won't be safe from all possible attacks.

 This is a clear example of why black lists are a bad idea!
 Obviously it would be hard to implement a whitelist at the application server level, it belongs within the application itself.
 Unfortunately, most people will get a false sense of security from this.